bigboomdesign/big-boom-directory/README.md

 ### ````cptd_field_value_{$field_name}````

 Use this to filter a field value before it is displayed on the front end.
 Use your own field name (meta key) in place of `{$field_name}`.
+Note that the filter fires whether or not the field has a value.

 #### Parameters